intercontinentalexchange/nyse-bqt-cloudstreaming/README.md

 We use protocol buffers as the message format.
 Our client specification is available here and our proto file is accessible via this link.

 ### Where can I find sample code snippets to connect to the NYSE Cloud Streaming offering?
-This github repo has diff code samples for java, nodejs and python.
+This github repository has different code samples for java, nodejs and python.

 ### What is the typical latency expected for this offering?
 Our typical latencies for consumers in the North Virginia region of AWS are about 30-50 milliseconds and 200-300 milliseconds in Hong Kong.